Jesse Pinkman: Part 2

 Hank interrogates Huell and deduces that Walt buried his money in the desert.
 Jesse calls Walt claiming that he has found the money and threatens to burn it if Walt does not show up.
 Walt falls for the ruse and drives into the desert to check on the cash, with Hank and Jesse in pursuit.
 Walt realizes Jesse has tricked him and calls Todd's uncle, Jack Welker (Michael Bowen), the head of a biker gang with ties to the Aryan Brotherhood, with a request to come to the site and kill Jesse.
 Walt calls it off when he sees Hank and Gomez are accompanying Jesse, and Walt surrenders to Hank.
 Walt is arrested and Jesse spits in his face.
 Jack's crew then arrive despite being told not to, and a gunfight ensues in which Hank and Gomez are killed.
 Jesse hides under Walt's car, but Walt gives away Jesse's location.
 Just before Jack's gang takes Jesse away, Walt spitefully tells Jesse that he watched Jane die.
 At Todd's headquarters, the gang tortures Jesse until he reveals all he knows, and then locks him in a cell.
 Todd escorts the chained Jesse to a meth lab, where Jesse notices a photograph of Andrea and Brock before Todd tells him he must cook meth for the gang.

 Jesse escapes but is quickly recaptured.
 As punishment, Todd takes Jesse to Andrea's house and kills her right in front of him.
 Jack threatens to kill Brock if he attempts to escape again.

 A few months later, Walt returns from his hiding place in New Hampshire.
 After discovering that Jesse is alive, Walt goes to Jack's compound, claiming to have a new meth formula to sell.
 Jack intends to kill Walt, but Walt accuses Jack of partnering with Jesse to sell meth.
 Jack has Jesse brought in so he can prove Jesse is forced to work for him and is not a partner.
 Walt tackles Jesse to the floor just as gunfire from a machine gun Walt had hidden in his car erupts on the building, killing Jack's entire gang except for Jack and Todd.
 Jesse strangles Todd to death using the chain from his shackles, then takes the key from Todd's pocket and frees himself.
 After shooting Jack dead, Walt hands Jesse the gun and asks Jesse to kill him.
 Noticing that Walt has been mortally wounded by the gunfire, Jesse tells Walt that if he wants to die, he should kill himself.
 Before Jesse leaves, Walt answers a call from Lydia on Todd's phone and tells her she will soon be dead because he poisoned her with ricin.
-Walt gives Jesse a final nod before he drives off in Todd's El Camino, laughing and crying with relief.
+Walt gives Jesse a final nod before Jesse drives off in Todd's El Camino, laughing and crying with relief.